3C of UI Design: Color, Contrast, Content

 Content

-There shouldn’t be the fight on what is more important, design, or content, as none doesn’t work at full without the other.
-There is a huge variety of content types that can be globally organized around copy, images, and video.
-Let’s have a bit closer look on them.
+There shouldn’t be a fight over what is more important, design or content, as neither works fully without the other.
+There is a wide variety of content types that can be organized globally around copy, images, and video.
+Let’s have a closer look at them.

 Images

-Images take a big part in usability: as the vast majority of users are visually driven, images become the hook points of getting basic data about the website or app.
-Images present the part of content that is both informative and emotionally appealing.
-The level of detail and functionality allow classifying the images in user interfaces into types, among which:
+Images play a big role in usability: since the vast majority of users are visually driven, images serve as hook points for getting basic information about the website or app.
+Images present the part of the content that is both informative and emotionally appealing.
+The level of detail and functionality allows classifying the images in user interfaces into types, among which:

 Big City landing page

-illustrations: accomplished in different styles and complexity level, custom illustrations present the popular trend in UI design as they can look both informative and original enabling the design to stand out of the competition.
+– illustrations: accomplished in different styles and complexity levels, custom illustrations present the popular trend in UI design as they can look both informative and original, enabling the design to stand out from the competition.

-hero banners: applied mostly in web design, they are big images which are usually the first visual element catching user’s attention in the initial seconds of interaction; they usually give the attractive visual presentation of the main content of the resource.
+– hero banners: applied mostly in web design, they are big images that are usually the first visual element catching the user’s attention in the initial seconds of interaction; they usually give an attractive visual presentation of the main content of the resource.

 Dance Academy landing page

-icons: these are small but meaningful pictograms which are informative and support data exchange between the informer and addressee – while copy is served with letters or characters, icons communicate via the images showing pictorial resemblance with an object of the physical world.
+– icons: These are small but meaningful pictograms that are informative and support data exchange between the informer and the addressee.
+While copy is conveyed through letters or characters, icons communicate through images that resemble objects in the physical world.
 Icons play a key role in providing clear and intuitive navigation.

-mascots: images, usually personified, which in most cases represent the brand, product or service identity and therefore become its symbolic convention via all the application or website as well as the branded items and promotional activities.
+– mascots: images, usually personified, which in most cases represent the brand, product, or service identity and therefore become its symbolic convention via all the applications or websites as well as the branded items and promotional activities.
 Mascots can both add positive vibes to interactions and increase brand recognizability.

-visual identity elements: these are various visual signs of branding like logos, custom lettering for brand name and slogan etc.
+– visual identity elements: these are various visual signs of branding like logos, custom lettering for the brand name, and slogans, etc.

 Jewellery ecommerce app